-Swiss cheese and provolone are derivatives of cow’s milk, they are not suitable for vegans.
-Although alternative cheeses can be found which are plant-based however, they are not similar to swiss cheese or provolone.
+Swiss cheese and provolone are derivatives of cow's milk, and they are not suitable for vegans.
+Although alternative cheeses can be found that are plant-based, they are not similar to swiss cheese or provolone.

-Swiss cheese and provolone are low in carbs and glycemic index, they can be consumed by people who follow the keto diet.
-However, they are high in calories and provolone is high in sodium.
-It is important to take into consideration these 2 factors.
+Swiss cheese and provolone are low in carbs and glycemic index, and they can be consumed by people who follow the keto diet.
+However, they are high in calories, and provolone is high in sodium.
+It is important to take into consideration these two factors.

 In patients with high blood pressure, moderate consumption of calcium and phosphorus-rich dairy products, such as swiss cheese and provolone, has been shown to reduce hypertension.
 (2)

 Moderate consumption of both swiss cheese and provolone has shown to decrease risks of developing type 2 diabetes.
-In addition to that, both these cheeses are low in glycemic index, which means that no insulin spikes and fast absorption of glucose will take place.
+In addition to that, these kinds of cheese are low in glycemic index, which means that no insulin spikes and fast absorption of glucose will occur.
 (3) (4)